Why Does God Allow Suffering?

 It appears that Satan was a fallen angel.
 It seems that before God created human beings he created other free, imaginative and intelligent beings and that there was a rebellion within the spiritual realm before human beings even emerged.

 A great deal of suffering can be explained as being the result of the fact that we live in a fallen world: a world where all creation has been affected, not only by the sin of human beings, but also before that by Satan’s sin.
 The serpent existed before Adam and Eve sinned.
 As a result of Adam and Eve’s sin, ‘thorns and thistles’ entered the world (Genesis 3:18).
 Ever since that time ‘the creation was subjected to frustration’ (Romans 8:20).
-‘Natural’ disasters are a result of this disorder in creation.
+‘Natural’ disasters (such as global pandemics) are a result of this disorder in creation.